andyatkinson/andyatkinson.github.io/_posts/2025-06-04-constraint-driven-optimized-responsive-efficient-core-db-design.md

 This applies to tables, columns, constraints, indexes, parameters, queries, and anything that can be optimized to better support real use cases.

 Queries are restructured and indexes are added to reduce data access.
-Pursue high selectivity accessing data with high cardinality to reduce latency.
+Pursue highly selective access, a small proportion of rows, on high cardinality (uniqueness) data, to reduce latency.

-Critical background processes like [VACUUM](https://www.postgresql.org/docs/current/sql-vacuum.html) gets more resources to support use cases.
+Critical background processes like [VACUUM](https://www.postgresql.org/docs/current/sql-vacuum.html) get optimized too.
+Resources (workers, memory, parallelization) are increased to support use cases.

 ## Responsive
 When problems emerge like column or row level unexpected data, missing referential integrity, or query performance problems, engineers inspect logs, catalog statistics, and parameters, from the core engine and third party extensions, to diagnose issues.